-The government has closed all schools to help stop the spread of the coronavirus (Covid-19) and OAT schools have only remained open for children of key workers and vulnerable pupils.
-The government has now set out an aspiration that schools plan and re-open for full-time provision for Nursery, Reception, Year 1 and Year 6 from 1 June and we will make the right steps as a Trust and as a sector in moving forward positively to ensure this is able to happen at the right time.
+The government closed all schools in March of this year to help stop the spread of the coronavirus (Covid-19) and OAT schools have only remained open for children of key workers and vulnerable pupils.
+As of 1 June OAT primary schools have reopened for Nursery, Reception, Year 1 and Year 6, and on 15 June OAT secondary schools reopened for those in Year 10 and Year 12.
+As a Trust we want to ensure we are making the right steps in moving forward positively to ensure our schools can reopen at the right time.
 Our children’s education and the safety of our school staff is paramount and we will abide by scientific advice so we can welcome our children back to school.

 The home learning provision that has already been put in place in our schools will continue, so that pupils, parents and carers can access work, and so that teachers are able to ensure the stability, and support the continuity, of our 30,000 pupils’ education.